thejones/trailpack-twilio/README.md

 ```

 ## Usage
-Now you can send emails like this :
+Now you can send sms like this :

 ```
 this.app.services.TwilioService.sendMessage({